There are a lot of things in sport you can't control.

 To read more and to learn how to do it check out: The Magic of Foam Rolling

 Phase 2: Targeted static stretching for key handbrake muscles

 Static stretching: it’s so boring, and it hurts.
 To say it’s unpopular would be an understatement.

 But to us it’s one of the most exciting things in the world: a totally safe and easy way to fix a glaring deficiency and (often instantly) improve speed, power and vertical leap.

 (Static stretching before sport is a contentious topic and one that goes beyond this article, but I will just note that the myth that static stretching diminishes performance is based on some very out of context science research!)

 The key to stretching before sport is in the details:

-- Dosage (25-30sec) of gently holding in each position
+- Limit dosage to (25-30sec) of gently holding in each position

-- The correct stretches (we think the crouching three are the best for team sport and ball sport athletes)
+- Use the correct stretches (we think the crouching three are the best for team sport and ball sport athletes)

-- And follow the stretches up with a proper activation and dynamic warm-up series.
+- Follow the stretches up with a proper activation and dynamic warm-up series.